abilian/hop3/README.md

 Features:

+- [ ] Reorganize code base into sub-projects
 - [ ] More apps
 - [ ] Review / improve CLI DX
   - [ ] Use an API server